TimmyAA/go-bitbucket/docs/PullrequestsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesUsernameRepoSlugPullrequestsPost**
-> Pullrequest RepositoriesUsernameRepoSlugPullrequestsPost(ctx, username, repoSlug, optional)
+> Pullrequest RepositoriesUsernameRepoSlugPullrequestsPost(ctx, username, repoSlug, body)

 Creates a new pull request where the destination repository is this repository and the author is the authenticated user.
 The minimum required fields to create a pull request are `title` and `source`, specified by a branch name.  ``` curl https://api.bitbucket.org/2.0/repositories/my-username/my-repository/pullrequests \\     -u my-username:my-password \\     --request POST \\     --header 'Content-Type: application/json' \\     --data '{         \"title\": \"My Title\",         \"source\": {             \"branch\": {                 \"name\": \"staging\"             }         }     }' ```  If the pull request's `destination` is not specified, it will default to the `repository.mainbranch`.
 To open a pull request to a different branch, say from a feature branch to a staging branch, specify a `destination` (same format as the `source`):  ``` {     \"title\": \"My Title\",     \"source\": {         \"branch\": {             \"name\": \"my-feature-branch\"         }     },     \"destination\": {         \"branch\": {             \"name\": \"staging\"         }     } } ```  Reviewers can be specified by adding an array of user objects as the `reviewers` property.  ``` {     \"title\": \"My Title\",     \"source\": {         \"branch\": {             \"name\": \"my-feature-branch\"         }     },     \"reviewers\": [         {             \"uuid\": \"{504c3b62-8120-4f0c-a7bc-87800b9d6f70}\"         }     ] } ```  Other fields:  * `description` - a string * `close_source_branch` - boolean that specifies if the source branch should be closed upon merging